nesani/DI-Notes/Part 1/Chapter-1.md

 A Seam is a place where an application is assembled from its constituent parts, similar to the way a piece of clothing is sewn together at its seams.
 It's also the place where you can dissasemble the application and work with modules in isolation.

+### Stable Dependancies
+The Important criteria for stable dependencies include the following

+- The Class or module already exists
+- New version does not contain breaking changes
+- The types in question contain deterministic algorithm
+- You never expect to: replace, wrap, decorate or intercept the class or module with another

+### Volatile Dependancies
+The Dependency should be considered volatile if any of the following criteria are true

+- The Dependency  introduces a requirement to set up and configure runtime environment for the application. (e.g Databases, message queues, web service, file system)
+- The Dependancy isnt installed on all machines in the development organizatuin (e.g expensive third party libraries or dependacies)
+- The Dependancy contains non-determistic behavior.

+Voilatile Dependancies are the focal point of DI. its for the voilatile dependancies that we intruduce seams into our application.

+## Conclusion
+Dependency injection is a means to the end, not the goal itself.
+It's the best way to enable loose coupling, an important part of maintainable code, the benefits are not always imediatly apparent, but they become visable over time as complexity of code increases.

+A tightly coupled code base will eventualy deteriorate into spagheti code, whereas well designed, loosely coupled code base can stay maintainable.

+DI is nothing more then a collection of design principles and patterns.
+It's more about a way of thinking and designing code than it's about tools and techniques, The purpose of DI is to make code maintainable.